dhthwy/r/README.md

 "

 For them.
 Every night.
 For me, 'just be patient. you option. you can wait till I feeeeeel like it.'
 So sweet of you.
 That's how I know only the negative is true for me.
 All the good stuff reserved only for them.
 NICE.
 That was your fuckin balance.
+You're great at algebra, I'll give you that!

 Said if I spotted insincerity, I'd be gone.